MEDICARE FRAUD WHISTLEBLOWER ATTORNEYS

 - Billing for services not delivered (phantom billing) — This is perhaps the most common type of Medicare fraud and includes billing the government for services that were never given.
 Common examples include billing for x-rays, blood tests, and supplies that were never provided to the patient.

 - Billing for unnecessary services — Some hospitals have fraudulently performed tests or procedures that are not medically necessary.
-In the worst cases, this type of conduct is not only fraudulent, it can endanger patient health.
+In the worst cases, this type of conduct is not only fraudulent, but can also endanger patient health.

 - Falsification of patient records — Some providers may try to gain extra money by falsifying records to prove the necessity of more expensive procedures or surgeries.